 While your C&S Tools chisels will give satisfactory performance even without executing these setup procedures, they will ensure your chisel’s handles will endure hundreds of thousands of hammer blows and provide trouble-free service for many decades.
 They may also help your chisels perform more efficiently.
 And they will protect your warranty.
 The choice is yours.

 Which Chisels Require Setup?

 There are several general categories and many types of Japanese chisels.
-I will delve into this subject in great detail in future posts, but the two general classifications are Tatakinomi (叩鑿）meaning “striking chisel,” which are designed to be motivated with a steel hammer to cut larger quantities of wood, and Tsukinomi (突き鑿), which translates directly to “thrusting chisel,” the equivalent of “paring chisel” in the Western tradition, and are designed to be pushed by hand for paring operations.
+Your humble servant will delve into this subject in greater detail in future posts, but the two general classifications are Tatakinomi (叩鑿）meaning “striking chisel,” which are designed to be motivated with a steel hammer to cut larger quantities of wood, and Tsukinomi (突き鑿), which translates directly to “thrusting chisel,” the equivalent of “paring chisel” in the Western tradition, and are designed to be pushed by hand for paring operations.
 The setup measures described herein are not entirely irrelevant, but are normally unnecessary for tsukinomi.

 Why Should I Setup My Chisels?

 C&S chisels are professional-grade tools, not mass-produced consumer-grade tools.
 They will serve you best if you treat them in a professional manner, including performing proper setup.

 In fact, Japanese tatakinomi chisels are designed and manufactured assuming the end user will perform some setup work before using them.
 This is traditional.
 It was not that long ago that craftsmen in Japan purchased chisels as components and made the handles themselves.